 The POSH Act 2013 covers all women employees, including permanent, temporary, and contractual workers, as well as interns.
 The Act aims to provide protection and prevent sexual harassment in all sectors, whether public or private.

-Responsibilities of Employers under POSH are:
+Responsibilities of Employers under POSH:

 How can employees report incidents of sexual harassment?

-What should employees do if they witness sexual harassment happening to a colleague?
+What should employees do if they witness sexual

 If an employee witnesses sexual harassment happening to a colleague, it is important to support the victim and encourage them to report the incident.
 They can also provide witness statements, if required, to assist in the investigation process.